Mutual Information Preserving Neural Network Pruning: Conclusion

 \section{Conclusion}

-Current node selection methods rank nodes before selecting the top-$k$.
-These static ranking systems not only fail to consider the effect of removing nodes on the current potential ranking but also often lead to layer collapse, motivating the need for a more dynamic node selection method.
-Consequently, we have introduced MIPP, an activation-based pruning method that removes neurons or filters from layers if they fail to transfer entropy to the subsequent layer.
-Consequently, MIPP preserves MI between the activations of adjacent layers.
-We have applied the proposed method to a variety of datasets and models.
-Our experimental evaluation has demonstrated the effectiveness of MIPP in pruning trained and untrained models characterized by differing complexities.
+In this paper, we have introduced MIPP, an activation-based pruning method that can be applied both before and after training.
+The core principle of MIPP is to remove neurons or filters from layers if they do not transfer entropy to the subsequent layer.
+Consequently, MIPP preserves MI between the activations of adjacent layers and, therefore, between the data and masks.
+We have presented a comprehensive performance evaluation of MIPP considering a variety of datasets and models.
+Our experimental evaluation has demonstrated the effectiveness of MIPP in pruning trained and untrained models of increasing complexity.